Are you looking for an easy to crochet blanket? Look no further! This chevron crochet pattern is the one you’ve been looking for.

 Elise and I decided to redesign the original Easy Crochet chevron design with bright fun colors of her choosing (she is my official creative director) and make it a little bigger.

-Please feel free to crochet along with me as a work on it and share updates.
+You are welcome to crochet along with me as a work on it and share updates.
 I can’t wait for you to make it too!

-I ultimately went with Lion Brand Vanna’s Choice yarn because it is easy to find (think local craft stores or Walmart!) and it washes up beautifully which is a must with children in the house!
+I ultimately went with Lion Brand Vanna’s Choice yarn because it is easy to find (think local craft stores or Walmart!) and it washes up beautifully, which is a must with children in the house!

-If you would like to make this blanket smaller or larger start with a beginning chain that is a multiple of 17.
+- If you would like to make this blanket smaller or larger, start with a beginning chain that is a multiple of 17.
 For Example: 17, 34, 51, 68, 85, 102, 119, 136, 153, 170, 187, 204, 221, 238, 255, 272, 289, 306, 323, 340.
 Then add on an additional 16 stitches to which ever length you choose.

-Remember to always Ch 1 at the start of each row.
+- Remember to always Ch 1 at the start of each row.

 Colorful Chevron Crochet Blanket Pattern Steps